mattcarlotta/react-smde/README.md

 ## Report bugs

-If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/react-smde/issues">here</a>. **Please provide a reproducible codesandbox example of the bug(s) you're experiencing.
-Issues that don't provide a reproducible example may be ignored.**
+If you run into any issues, please fill out a <a href="https://github.com/mattcarlotta/react-smde/issues/new?assignees=&labels=&template=bug_report.md&title=">bug report</a>.

+**⚠️ NOTE**: Please provide a reproducible codesandbox example of the bug(s) you're experiencing.
+Issues that don't provide a reproducible example **may be ignored.**

+## Feature Requests

+Have a feature you want included or believe the editor is missing a standard feature?
+You can either fork the repo, commit changes, and submit a new  <a href="https://github.com/mattcarlotta/react-smde/pulls">PR</a> across branches (please include relevant `.tests.js` files and run `npm run test:cov` or `yarn test:cov` to make sure the code is covered) or submit a <a href="https://github.com/mattcarlotta/react-smde/issues/new?assignees=&labels=&template=feature_request.md&title=">feature request</a>.

 ## License